lucia-gm/myReads/README.md

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Credits

-The starter code is from [Udacity](https://github.com/udacity/reactnd-project-myreads-starter).

 ## License
 MIT License

 Copyright (c) 2018 Lucia Gonzalez Moscoso